 • Objections and other representations may be lodged at any time up until shortly before the relevant meeting.
-Current indications are that a decision is two or more months away.
+Current indications are that a decision is several months away.

-Oral communications Dave Rawsthorne to Ed Thwaite (LENDF).
-Future meeting dates now include 16th April, 28th May, 25th June and 23rd July.
+Oral communication Dave Rawsthorne to Ed Thwaite (LENDF).

 The Council's attention has been drawn to the fact that, as indicated, some documents pose extreme difficulties of legibility, despite zooming.
 Requests have been made to get copies deposited locally, at Golborne Library.
 If you, too, have difficulties, please let the Council know, otherwise they will tend to assume that their arrangements are fully satisfactory.